kubernetes/website/content/en/docs/concepts/policy/resource-quotas.md

 ## Object Count Quota

-You can set quota for **the total number of one particular resource** for certain resources of all standard, namespaced resource types using the following syntax:
+You can set quota for **the total number of one particular resource** of all standard, namespaced resource types using the following syntax:

 * `count/<resource>.<group>` for resources from non-core groups
 * `count/<resource>` for resources from the core group